-With the hopes of strengthening up their team ahead for the upcoming 2020/21 Premier League campaign, Everton are reportedly in talks with Spanish giants Real Madrid over the potential signing of James Rodriguez this summer, that could see the Columbian reunite with manager Carlo Ancelotti.
+With the hopes of strengthening up their team ahead for the upcoming 2020/21 Premier League campaign, Everton are reportedly in talks with Spanish giants Real Madrid over the potential bringing James Rodriguez this summer, which could see the Columbian reunite with manager Carlo Ancelotti.

 The 29-year-old attacking midfielder, who has formerly played in the Ancelotti team in both the Los Blancos jersey and a Bayern Munich shirt, dropped further down the pecking order in Madrid’s team and is now looking for a move away from the club.

 The Colombian midfielder moved to Santiago Bernabeu from French club AS Monaco for a fee reported to be €80 million back in 2014 following his impressive display in the 2014 FIFA World Cup that saw him won the Golden Boot after tipping different matches to find the back of the net of the said tournament.

 In his debut season for the Spanish club, Rodriguez was able to bag 17 goals and 18 assists in 46 appearances for the club in all competitions, but despite that, he was unable to secure a regular spot for himself in the first team and was eventually sent out on loan to Bayern Munich for two seasons, amid interests from Europe top clubs that year.

 He had a slow start in his debut season for the German club due to the pre-season injury he acquired, but not long after he picked up his form helping the club win the 2017/18 Bundesliga title after contributing 8 goals and 14 assists in 39 appearances in all competitions.
 Bayern refused to make his loan deal permanent, which in turn saw James return to Santiago Bernabeu at the end of his second campaign with the Bundesliga giants last summer.